-- " Leases under moratorium: 44.08% of the pool is subject to a moratorium (mostly on both principal and interest payments) according to the Law Decree "Cura Italia", which has been offered to borrowers to overcome temporary liquidity problems resulting from the coronavirus national lockdown enforced in March 11, 2020 (See Asset Analysis Primary Asset Analysis) - " Financial strength of originator: We do not rate Alba Leasing or Securitisation Services.
+- " Financial strength of originator: We do not rate Alba Leasing or Banca Finanziaria Internazionale S.p.A.
 Alba Leasing (NR) is a medium-sized monoline leasing company mainly operating in Northern Italy.
-However, the transaction benefits from (i) a strong back-up servicing arrangement with Securitisation Services S.p.A.
-(NR) signed at closing, and (ii) a reserve fund as liquidity cushion.
-(See Asset Description Pool Characteristics) - " Exposure to real estate: The building and real estate sector account for 17.39% of the portfolio.
+However, the transaction benefits from (i) a strong back-up servicing arrangement with Banca Finanziaria Internazionale S.p.A.
+(NR) signed at closing, (ii) a reserve fund as liquidity cushion (See Asset Description Pool Characteristics) and (iii) Alba Leasing S.p.a securitisation track record with 11 ABS SME leasing transactions which performed in line with expectations. - " Exposure to real estate: The building and real estate sector account for 24.07% of the portfolio.
 We account for this exposure in our quantitative analysis.
-(See Asset Analysis Primary Asset Analysis) - " No hedging arrangements: The transaction structure does not include a hedging mechanism to cure potential interest rate mismatches between the portfolio and the notes.
+(See Asset Analysis Primary Asset Analysis). - " No hedging arrangements: The transaction structure does not include a hedging mechanism to cure potential interest rate mismatches between the portfolio and the notes.
 We accounted for this feature in our modelling of the transaction.
-(See Structure Analysis Additional Structural Analysis) - " Coronavirus outbreak: Our analysis has taken into consideration the effect of the coronavirus outbreak on the Italian economy and the effects that the announced government measures, put in place to contain the virus, will have on the performance of corporate assets and small businesses.
-The contraction in economic activity in the second quarter will be severe and the overall recovery in the second half of the year will be gradual.
-However, there are significant downside risks to our forecasts in the event that the pandemic is not contained and lockdowns have to be reinstated.
-As a result, the degree of uncertainty around our forecasts is unusually high.
-We regard the coronavirus outbreak as a social risk under our ESG framework, given the substantial implications for public health and safety.
-As part of our analysis, we run additional stress scenarios to test increased default scenarios.
-(See Asset Analysis Primary Asset Analysis)
+(See Structure Analysis Additional Structural Analysis).